obuhow/obuhow/README.md

 - 👋 Hi, I’m @obuhow
 - 🌱 I’m currently learning C, Python,
-- 💞️ I’m looking to collaborate on data & SEO projects
+- 💞️ I’m looking to collaborate on Data & SEO projects
 - 👀 I’m interested in Music & Social Technologies
 - 📫 You can reach me by p@obuhov.pro